ardanlabs/gotraining/courses/ultimate/language/README.md

 ## Ultimate Go - Language
-This material covers the specification and implementation of the language, including topics ranging from language syntax, Go's type system, internals, data oriented design and mechanical sympathy.
+This material covers all the language syntax, idioms, implementation and specification of the language.
+Once you are done with this material you will understand the mechanics of the language and mechanical sympathies the language has for both the hardware and operating system.

 *Note: This material has been designed to be taught in a classroom environment.
 The code is well commented but missing some of the contextual concepts and ideas that will be covered in class.*